DHTMLX/docs-diagram/docs/api/editor/beforeitemcatch_event.md

 ### Description

-@short: fires before an item is caught
+@short: Fires before an item is caught

 ### Usage